 As we age, our hearing can suffer through normal use or excessive noise in the workplace or at home.
 Because it happens gradually, often we're not aware of how bad it might be.
 If you're experiencing any of these problems you may have suffered some hearing loss.

 Suffering with just one of these issues can mean some loss of hearing.
-For more information visit the website of Action On Hearing Loss (formerly called Royal National Institute for the Deaf) www.actiononhearingloss.org.uk.
+For more information visit the website Royal National Institute for the Deaf at www.rnid.org.uk

 Hearing impairment has many causes but the most common are due to the effects of impaired circulation of the blood (vascular) or exposure to noise.
 The most common cause of all is simply getting older.
 Less common causes are infections, ototoxic drugs which are damaging to the auditory system and disorders resulting from an unhealthy lifestyle.